Reservations

 Sled dog racing down Laconia’s Main Street in the 1960’s (color photos) and in the 1930’s (black and white photos).

 While sled dog racing began in 1929, 1936 was the first “World Championship” sled dog race.
 A pinback button is a common memento of the race.
+The 1968 winner, veteran musher Dick Moulton, covered it in a then record time of 1 hour, 8 minutes and 55 seconds.
 The race course is about 20 miles long.
-The 1968 winner, veteran musher Dick Moulton, covered it in a then record time of 1 hour, 8 minutes and 55 seconds.
+Typically, about 16 musher teams enter the traditional, 10-dog race.

 Below, the logo of the Laconia National Bank.
 The wording of the logo: “Safety • Strength • Security • Since 1865”.